Get New Clients with a Back-to-School Special!

 – After-school programs are eager for new activities for their students.
 This could be an ideal setting to offer small workshops.
 You may get paid little or nothing for the workshop – think of this marketing opportunity as an investment of your time that will pay money dividends later!

-Because many schools have a limited budget for outside programs, this is more successful in attracting clients if you give a free workshop, letting your expertise and your coupons bring in clients and income, rather than counting on the workshop as a primary income source.
+– Workshops for classrooms, teams, community centers, families, after-school programs.
+Examples: a nutritionist could teach how to make healthy home lunches; a psychologist could teach positive mindset for academic success.
+Because many schools have a limited budget for outside programs, this works better for attracting clients if you give a free workshop, using your expertise and your coupons to bring clients to your office.
 What could you teach or share to help draw clients into your practice?

-- Volunteer in a classroom to meet teachers and parents.
+– Volunteer in a classroom and attend PTA meetings, to meet teachers and parents.
 What people do for a living often comes up in casual conversation, giving you a perfect opportunity to educate them about your work and motivate them to call you.

-- Coaches will be interested, both for themselves and their athletes.
+– Coaches will be interested, both for themselves and their athletes.
 Examples: bodywork for muscle strain, fatigue and injury; nutrition for better sports performance; counseling for a winning attitude.
-Gift ideas to attach to your coupons for coaches and athletes are: Pain relief gel sample; granola bars; ice or heat packs.
+Gift ideas: Pain gel sample; protein bars; mini cold/heat packs.

-- Community teams.
-Many towns have Fall sports leagues such as soccer, rugby and football – a great place to offer a treatment or program such as your Autumn Athlete’s Advantage!
-You could also consider becoming a volunteer coach, which will further boost the trust factor between you and your local sports community.
-If you sponsor a team, your business name will be on uniforms and announced at all games!
+Community teams.
+Many towns have fall sports – a great place to offer a Special, such as Autumn Athlete’s Advantage!
+You could also be a volunteer coach, to meet more people.
+And for even more exposure – sponsor a team and your business name will be on uniforms and announced at all games!

 Who to Contact